Fort Miami (Indiana): French control (1715-1760)

 Upon receiving the news that the fort had been sacked, Captain Dubuisson, along with Miami chiefs Cold Foot, Porc Epic, and a force of sixty men, made haste back to Kekionga from Fort Detroit.
 The group returned to find the fort partially destroyed, and Dubuisson would leave Captain Charles DeRaymond in charge before returning to Detroit.
 Around this time in 1749, Father de Bonnecamps described the bare and brutish conditions:The French there number twenty-two; all of them... had the fever... there were eight houses, or to speak more correctly, eight miserable huts which only the desire of making money render endurable.
 It is possible that the uncertain friendship with the natives, plus the remoteness of the site dissuaded any other type of settlers aside from tradesmen and military.
 Over time, Governor DeRaymond, dissatisfied with the state of his decaying fort, eventually chose a spot for a new fort on high ground near the left bank of the St. Joseph River.
-It was completed in early 1750 and sat where the present St. Joe Boulevard and Delaware Avenue cross.
+It was completed in early 1750 and sat where the present St Joseph Boulevard and Delaware Avenue cross.
 Chief Cold Foot, a close friend of the French, resided in the unused buildings of the old fort, which would become the center of a Miami settlement known as Cold Foot Village.

 An outbreak of smallpox would occur in the village the following winter in 1751, killing several including Cold Foot and his son.
-That same year prior to the winter, Governor DeRaymond wrote that:My people [the French traders] are leaving me for Detroit.
+That same year prior to the winter, Governor DeRaymond wrote that:

+My people [the French traders] are leaving me for Detroit.
 Nobody wants to stay here and have his throat cut.
 All of the tribes who go to the English at Pickawillany come back loaded with gifts.
 I am too weak to meet the danger.
 Instead of twenty men, I need five hundred...
 The tribes here are leaguing together to kill all the French...
 This I am told by Cold Foot, a great Miami chief, whom I think an honest man...
 If the English stay in this country, we are lost.
-We must attack and drive them out.DeRaymond, relieved, would be replaced by Neyon de Villers as fort commandant that year in 1751.
-By 1752, tensions between the pro-French and pro-British villages in the area had reached a boiling point when English trader, John Pathin, was captured in the fort.
+We must attack and drive them out.

+DeRaymond, relieved, would be replaced by Neyon de Villers as fort commandant that year in 1751.
+By 1752, tensions between the pro-French and pro-British villages in the area had reached a boiling point when a British trader, John Pathin, was captured in the fort.
 New York Governor George Clinton demanded an explanation of the capture, to which the French colonial Governor Marquis de la Jonquière shot back: